Who We Are

 Louise Sheehy, Director

-Louise is a respected educator and Clinical Education Specialist at the University of Sydney's Susan Wakil School of Nursing and Midwifery.
-Passionate about nursing excellence, Louise plays a key role in shaping the future of cancer care.
-Her input ensures our nursing scholarships genuinely support the next generation of specialists in cancer and haematology nursing.
+Louise is a Clinical Education Specialist at the University of Sydney’s Susan Wakil School of Nursing and Midwifery, with a strong focus on nursing excellence and cancer care education.
+Her expertise helps ensure TLR’s nursing scholarships genuinely support the next generation of cancer and haematology nursing specialists.
+Louise also supports TLR’s work raising awareness of stem cell donation within the university community.

 Dr Sam Milliken, Patron